Home / Blog / 10 Different Types of Packaging Materials You Should Know

 The downside to this material is the cost – it may have varying prices depending on how much you purchase at one time, but in general, it will end up being about twice as expensive per square foot compared with some other types of packaging materials.

-These are plastic sheets typically found in foodservice establishments such as restaurants and fast-food joints.
+These are plastic sheets typically found in food service establishments such as restaurants and fast-food joints.
 They offer great insulation against heat, so they make excellent choices for frozen foods and any other item where temperature control matters (e.g., nonperishable goods).
-As an added bonus, they are also a good choice for protecting your products from the rain.
+As a bonus, they are also a good choice for protecting your products from the rain.

 Stretch film is another packaging material that is popular for use on boxes.
 It is used to wrap around the box and seal it shut, so there are no nasty surprises when you open your package.